National-R-D-Intelligence-Lab-NRDIL/CI-guide-updater/README.md

 1. Every source URL is scraped again.
 2. Content-zone hashing compares the new page against the last snapshot (ignores nav/footer/cookie/banner noise).
 If the content zone changed, the pipeline proceeds to compute diffs and refresh the guide.
 3. The guide input is the previous generated guide, not always the original first baseline.
-4. If anything changed, the diff is sent to Gemini.
+4. If anything changed, the diff is sent to the configured LLM (Gemini by default).
-5. Gemini rewrites only the affected sections.
+5. The LLM rewrites only the affected sections.
 6. A **Weekly Update** banner is added to the top of the guide with the most important detected changes.
 7. Main-text lines changed since the previous guide are highlighted in red in the markdown preview and generated outputs.
 8. Updated artifacts are written to `programs/<slug>/output/`.